taimurhassan/xray_ku/README.md

 ## Requirements
 This codebase is developed and fully tested on Anaconda with **Python 3.6.10**, **Pytorch 1.5.0** with **CUDA 10.1** on **Ubuntu v20.04**.
 Hence, we recommend the utilization of the same execution environment in order to avoid any setup errors.
 Also, please note that we do not support Windows OS.

-The code flow is currently dependent on two virtual environments, i.e., `cellGraph.yaml` and `metrics.yaml`. `cellGraph.yaml` is to be used for training and testing the proposed framework.
-Moreover, in order to fairly compare our work with state-of-the-art, `metrics.yaml` environment has to be used, as it computes the crc metrics originally developed by the [HoVerNet](https://github.com/vqdang/hover_net) devs.
-In future, we will merge both of these two environments.
-But, for now, we recommend their independent usage just to avoid libs incompatibility.

 ## Setup

 1. Import the 'cellGraph.yaml' and install the related code dependencies as: